rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 # Type Dispatcher

-`libcudf` stores data (for columns and scalars) "type erased" in `void*` device memory.
+libcudf stores data (for columns and scalars) "type erased" in `void*` device memory.
 This *type-erasure* enables interoperability with other languages and type systems, such as Python and Java.
-In order to determine the type, `libcudf` algorithms must use the run-time information stored in the column `type()` to reconstruct the data type `T` by casting the `void*` to the appropriate `T*`.
+In order to determine the type, libcudf algorithms must use the run-time information stored in the column `type()` to reconstruct the data type `T` by casting the `void*` to the appropriate `T*`.

-This so-called *type dispatch* is pervasive throughout `libcudf`.
+This so-called *type dispatch* is pervasive throughout libcudf.
 The `type_dispatcher` is a central utility that automates the process of mapping the runtime type information in `data_type` to a concrete C++ type.